-Craig is a Licensed Clinical Social Worker and Master Addictions Counselor.
+Craig is a Licensed Clinical Social Worker, Licensed Substance Abuse Treatment Practitioner, and Master Addictions Counselor.
 He has also completed his externship training in Emotionally Focused Therapy for Couples (EFT).

 Craig’s academic and employment experience originated with him receiving a Bachelor of Science degree in Psychology in 1995 from George Mason University.
 His professional training began with children and families of the Salvation Army’s University View Child Care Center in Fairfax County where he worked with school-aged children in the after school and summer programs.
 He simultaneously divided his time with the youth and families of those involved with the Fairfax County’s Juvenile & Domestic Relations District Court.
 Craig eventually took a full time position with the Fairfax County Juvenile Detention Center where he expanded his experiences and skills with at-risk populations.
 During his seven years with the court, Craig’s career and responsibilities varied as he worked with several of the court’s residential programs.
 One of his most note-worthy accomplishments was his co-authoring the manual for the Post Dispositional Unit, a dual diagnosis program that provided education and individual, group, and family therapy for those teens with mental health and substance abuse problems.
 Craig’s Fairfax County experience concluded in 2004 when he worked for the Juvenile Intake.
 In his capacity as Intake Officer/Counselor, Craig was responsible for interpreting and applying the Code of the Commonwealth of Virginia in custody and criminal matters specifically relating to juveniles.